Get Connected

-Thank you for your interest in dedicating your time to conserving Pennsylvania nature!
-Volunteering with TNC provides new skills, experiences and a sense of accomplishment.
-Find upcoming events or sign up to become a volunteer by filling out the short form below.
+Thank you for your interest in dedicating your time to conserving nature!
+Find volunteer work or sign up to become a volunteer by filling out the short interest form below.

 There is more than one way to volunteer for The Nature Conservancy in Pennsylvania.
-In addition to participating in regularly scheduled work days and trail maintenance, our volunteers perform internet research, help at events, educate members and complete administrative tasks in the office.
-Some needs we regularly seek to fill include:
+In addition to participating in scheduled volunteer events and work days, we have several ongoing volunteer opportunities.

 Guide to iNaturalist

-Join a community of citizen scientists using our iNaturalist fact sheet.
+Join the growing group of community scientists using our iNaturalist fact sheet.

-We are creating a citizen science database of all kinds of life—from lichens to ants, mushrooms to plants, birds to mammals and everything in between for our preserves in Pennsylvania and Delaware.
+We are creating a community science database of all kinds of life—from lichens to ants, mushrooms to plants, birds to mammals and everything in between for our preserves in Pennsylvania and Delaware.

-TNC's roots began with local citizens and scientists concerned about special places and species.
+TNC's roots began with local community members and scientists concerned about special places and species.
 That legacy continues today.
 Across our lands, we are utilizing iNaturalist—a digital platform that gives users an opportunity to share and discuss their findings.

 Of our 14 preserve projects in iNaturalist, nine have observations recorded; help us increase that number and our understanding of the species—good and bad, native as well as invasive—that can be found on TNC lands across the state.
 This information can also help guide and inform our conservation staff's management and monitoring decisions.